 Mendhak / Code

-In Ubuntu 20.04, the background image that you set for your desktop doesn’t appear on the login screen.
-There isn’t a way to manage the login screen background through the OS settings either.
-In this post I will go over two ways of synchronizing the login screen wallpaper to match the one chosen for the desktop.
+On Ubuntu 22.04 and 24.04, the background image that you set for your desktop doesn’t appear on the login screen.
+I will go over two ways of synchronizing the login screen wallpaper to match the one chosen for the desktop.

 Desktop wallpaper, but dull login screen